“Contemporary country hotel and spa set in beautiful Cotswold parkland, perfect for some R&R”

 - Bicycles Available

-The 30 rooms range between Good, Better, Great, Exceptional and Best Rooms.
-They vary wildly: some have enormous bathrooms; some are split level, some open plan; some have access to or views across the garden.
+The 31 rooms range between Good, Better, Great, Exceptional, Outstanding and Best Rooms.
+They vary wildly: some have enormous bathrooms; some are split level, some open plan; some with views across the garden.
 But all have a contemporary feel with bright soft furnishings against a backdrop of modern Scandinavian styling.
-Wooden furniture is mostly handmade; you can expect wall-mounted CD players, TVs and interesting minibars (with Dairy Milk and Jelly Beans).
-Bathrooms are spacious with rain shower heads, thick robes and big bottles of Green and Spring toiletries.
-Bigger rooms have a tub, too.
+Wooden furniture is mostly handmade; you can expect wall-mounted CD players, TVs and interesting minibars (with Dairy Milk and Jelly Beans for kids and big kids).
+Bathrooms are amazing throughout: super spacious with rain shower heads, thick robes and big bottles of Green and Spring toiletries.
+All but one has a tub, too.

 At the top of the pecking order is Best, a one-off with a 4-poster bed, very large bathroom with a tub for 2, and a balcony with the best views across the countryside.
-There's also a few bonus extras like a PS2.
-Exceptional Rooms have large bathrooms and a living area, plus some have their own terrace (we liked #18 which has views on both sides of room).
+There are also a few bonus extras like a PS2.
+Outstanding Rooms have large terraces with beautiful countryside views, while Exceptional Rooms have big bathrooms and living areas with pop-up sofabeds for kids, plus some have their own terraces (we liked #18 which has views on both sides of room).
 Great Rooms have views across the lake, and a couple can be blocked off together to make a family room.